© Università degli Studi di Padova - Credits: HCE Web agency

 The double degree scheme foresees that students of either university spend their second year in the partner institution, where they pass a selected list of exams and write the thesis.
 All activities are automatically recognised by the partner university.
 As an outcome, students receive two degrees, legally valid respectively in Poland and Italy.
 The double degree schemes at both at enriching the academic and cultural skills of the graduates and to improve their employability in the Europe-wide.

-Since its exception, in 2015, four students from Italy and two from Poland have been awarded the double degree; by the end of 2019 four more students from Wroclaw will complete their curriculum in Padova and will increased the total score of graduates to ten in four years.
+Since its inception, in 2015, four students from Italy and two from Poland have been awarded the double degree; by the end of 2019 four more students from Wroclaw will complete their curriculum in Padova and will increased the total score of graduates to ten in four years.
 In the next academic year 2019-20, six more students will be involved in the same Padova-Wroclaw project, while three more, one from Italy and two from France, will participate in the second double degree scheme set up by the Master’s programme in Human Rights and Multi-level Governance, that involves the Universities of Padova, Lyon (Université Catolique) and Grenoble-Alpes.
 One student from Padova will attend the Master 2 in Histoire, Théorie et Pratique des Droits de l’Homme, while two students from Lyon will be enrolled in the Human Rights and Multi-level Governance Master’s programme.

 Congratulations and best wishes to Elena, Muris and Sheila, and good luck to the nine more students that in September will undertake the double degree path in Italy, Poland and France!